-Learning how to do trend analysis is simple is you look for the long-term, mid-term, and short-term trends.
+Learning how to do trend analysis is simple.
+You look for the long-term, mid-term, and short-term trends.
 Let's look at a trend analysis example:

 These are past charts of the USD/JPY.
 Which one is actually the trend?

 This makes trading interesting.
-Things become very relative and subjective based on what and how you are looking at things.
+Things become very relative and subjective based on what and how you are looking at.